glazzara/vaucanson1/doc/README-IO.txt

   the object must already be constructed, even to be read into.

-- ``converter`` is a helper class that is able to convert automaton transitions (edges) to character strings and possibly vice-versa.
+- ``converter`` is a helper class that is able to convert automaton transitions to character strings and possibly vice-versa.

 - ``format`` is a helper class that is able to convert the automaton to (and possibly from) a character string, using the converter as an